A natural extension of Markov processes and applications to singular SDEs: Appendix: a brief overview of right processes

 \begin{rem} \begin{enumerate}[(i)] \item (H') is a minimal requirement, which is automatically satisfied if there exists a right process associated to $\mathcal{U}$; see Definition \ref{defi 4.4} below. \item By Corollary 2.3 from \cite{BeRo11a}, (H') is equivalent with the existence of a vector lattice $\mathcal{C}\subset b\mathcal{B}$ satisfying (i)-(iii) of our main condition (H) from the beginning of Section 2. \end{enumerate} \end{rem}

-\begin{defi} \begin{enumerate}[(i)] \item The {\it fine topology} on $E$ (associated with $\mathcal{U}$) is the coarsest topology on $E$ such that every $\mathcal{U}_q$-excessive function is continuous for some (hence all) $q>0$. \item A topology $\tau$ on $E$ is called natural if it is a Lusin topology which is coarser than the fine topology, and whose Borel $\sigma$-algebra is $\mathcal{B}$. \end{enumerate} \end{defi} \begin{rem} The necessity of considering natural topologies comes from the fact that, in general, the fine topology is neither metrizable, nor countably generated; see also Corollary \ref{coro 4.10} below. \end{rem}
+\begin{defi} \begin{enumerate}[(i)] \item The {\it fine topology} on $E$ (associated with $\mathcal{U}$) is the coarsest topology on $E$ such that every $\mathcal{U}_q$-excessive function is continuous for some (hence all) $q>0$. \item A topology $\tau$ on $E$ is called natural if it is a Lusin topology (i.e. $(E,\tau)$ is homeomorphic to a Borel subset of a compact metrizable space) which is coarser than the fine topology, and whose Borel $\sigma$-algebra is $\mathcal{B}$. \end{enumerate} \end{defi} \begin{rem} The necessity of considering natural topologies comes from the fact that, in general, the fine topology is neither metrizable, nor countably generated; see also Corollary \ref{coro 4.10} below. \end{rem}

 There is a convenient class of natural topologies to work with (as we do in Section 2), especially when the aim is to construct a right process associated to $\mathcal{U}$ (see Definition \ref{defi 4.4}).
 These topologies are called Ray topologies, and are defined as follows.